tc39/notes/es7/2015-11/nov-17.md

 DE: if we wait for FF, we will get more implementor related input

-YK: we need to figure out this rule, babel “loose” mode clearly doesn’t count.
+YK: we need to figure out this rule, babel "loose" mode clearly doesn't count.
 Does babel trying for high fedility count?

 DE: browser implementations will likely have different criteria